capacity for MediaSense is a function of the hardware profile that the system

 OVA template is used, or if the virtual machine's configuration is changed

-after the OVA template is applied such that the virtual machine does not
+after the OVA template is applied so that the virtual machine does not

+exactly

-exactly match one of the existing hardware profiles, the server is considered
+match one of the existing hardware profiles, the server is considered to be

-to be unsupported and the capacities in the "Unsupported" category are used.
+unsupported and the capacities in the Unsupported category are used.

 record calls that are up to eight hours in duration.
 Beyond that duration, some